 Melanoma and Skin Cancers

 Can you get sunburned on a cloudy day?
 What SPF is most effective?
 How often should I reapply sun lotion?
-Dr. Greg Daniels of Moores Cancer Center gives you answers to help you avoid the dark side of the sun, including warning signs, treatment options and sunscreen advice.
+Dr. Greg Daniels of UC San Diego Health gives you answers to help you avoid the dark side of the sun, including warning signs, treatment options and sunscreen advice.

 Melanoma is on the rise in the United States.
 One in approximately 34 Americans will eventually develop it — up dramatically from an estimated 1 in 1,000 at the turn of the 20th century.